quixio/quix-streams/docs/introduction.md

   - [Process data](/sdk/process) by [reading](/sdk/read) it from one
     Topic and [writing](/sdk/write) the results to another one.

-To support these operations, the SDK provides several useful features out of the box, and solves all the common problems you should face when developing real-time streaming applications:
+To support these operations, the SDK provides several useful features, and solves all the common problems you may face when developing real-time streaming applications:

 ## Streaming context